-- Tools to have these conversations and align individual goals and career aspirations with the team and company metrics and performance expectations – these do not have to be mutually exclusive.
+Provide tools for managers, mentors and coaches to have these conversations and align individual goals and career aspirations with the team and company metrics and performance expectations – these do not have to be mutually exclusive.

-- Lead a Map What's Next workshop with your team
+Lead a Map What's Next workshop with your team

-- Consulting to help you build, launch and measure an internal career advisor program (drop-in 1:1 coaching with senior-level leaders who dedicate a small portion of their time to this purpose)
+Consulting to help you build, launch and measure an internal career advisor program (drop-in 1:1 coaching with senior-level leaders who dedicate a small portion of their time to this purpose)

-To inquire about working together, please send me an email.
 I look forward to hearing from you!